aws-samples/aws-modernization-with-multicloud-defense/content/04_lab/lab1.md

 ![DNS](DNS_traffic.png)
 6. Let's generate some traffic to AWS Cloud Services using AWS CLI

-     *  Navigate back to spoke-z1-app instance from session manager.
+     *  Navigate back to spoke-z1-app instance from Session Manager(SSM).
      *  Generate traffic with the following AWS cli command: